braschke/PleiadesUserDocumentation/totp.md

 - What are these `emergency scratch codes` that I should write down?

    These codes *replace* a TOTP secret *once*.
 So if you cannot use TOTP for whatever reason, each of these codes will replace the TOTP secret.
-But once you use a code, this one gets invalid (that's why they are called *scratch codes*)
+But once you use a code, this one gets invalid (that's why they are called *scratch codes*).

 - HELP!
 HELP!
 HELP!
-I locked myself out
+I locked myself out!

    As usual, your friendly cluster admins are there to help.
 Just [send us a mail to create a ticket](mailto:pleiades@uni-wuppertal.de).